 - Wear shoes: Again, even if you’re just swimming, still wear shoes.
 We recommend trainers at the very least.
 Ideally hiking boots though, given it’s a bushwalk.
 We’ve seen people just in flip flops on the bush trail.
 They’re asking for trouble!

-Who will you do the Mermaid Pools or Tahmoor Gorge hike with?
+Who will you do the Mermaid Pools and Tahmoor Canyon walk with?
 Share this post with your hiking buddy on Facebook.